winston-lim/keyword-registry-server/README.md

 ### Proposed solution

-For avoidance of doubt, the goal is to allow maintainers to define `keywords`.
+The goal is to allow maintainers to define `keywords`.

 `Keywords` are any of \[acryonym | word | phrase\] that require some pre-requisite knowledge or context for understanding.